rafaelturse/gbc-20231003-fullstack-group-07/README.md

 <br>

 # GIT Flow
-- Never work directly at **MAIN** branch
+- Never work directly at the **MAIN** branch
-- Create a branch in your name and work only on it
+- Use a branch in your name and work only on it
 - ALWAYS try a **"git pull origin main"** before starting working in your branch

 # GIT Branches